 Apache Groovy requires Java to be installed on your system.
 To install OpenJDK run the following command in the terminal:

 Step 3.
 Installing Apache Groovy from the official Debian 10.

 To install Apache Groovy Programming Language, simply use the following command:

 After installing, you can check whether Groovy is installed by displaying its version number:

 Congratulations!
 You have successfully installed Apache Groovy.
-Thanks for using this tutorial for installing the latest version of the Apache Groovy on Debian 10 server.
-For additional help or useful information, we recommend you to check the official Apache Groovy website.
+Thanks for using this tutorial for installing the latest version of the Apache Groovy on the Debian 10 server.
+For additional help or useful information, we recommend you check the official Apache Groovy website.